What does a Drafter do?

 Is becoming a Drafter a good career path?

 Drafting is a key role in many industries, including architecture, engineering, and manufacturing.
 Drafters create detailed technical drawings and plans.
 They use computer-aided design (CAD) software to visualize ideas.
-This role requires strong attention to detail and a solid understanding of technical specifications.
-Drafters work closely with engineers and architects to bring their visions to life.
+This job requires strong attention to detail and a good understanding of technical specifications.
+Drafters often work in teams with engineers and architects.
+They ensure that designs meet safety and quality standards.

 - Pros: